thefinnlab/psyanim-docs/overview/hello_psyanim_2.md

 Note that the `PsyanimJsPsychTrial` has a `jsPsychTrialDefinition` member that we add to the timeline.
 It's the responsibility of the `PsyanimJsPsychTrial` class to handle generating a valid jsPsych trial definition for us.

 If you reload the experiment in your browser, the 3rd jsPsych trial that plays will be the `Playfight v2` trial.

+When the newly added trial is running, you should see the trial name printed in the browser console (press `F12` to open the console).

 In this trial, you should see two green circle-shaped agents wandering about, then turning red as they charge at each other and purple as they separate to create distance between each other.